Michelle Setlakwe

 Michelle Setlakwe is a Canadian politician, who was elected to the National Assembly of Quebec in the 2022 Quebec general election.
 She represents the riding of Mont-Royal–Outremont as a member of the Quebec Liberal Party.

 As of September 7, 2024, she serves as the opposition critic for Municipal Affairs, Access to Information and Privacy, Cybersecurity and Digital Technologies, and Chaudière-Appalaches.

+She served on the municipal council of Mount Royal, Quebec from 2016 to 2021.